vmware/versatile-data-kit/specs/vep-1493-vault-integration/README.md

 #### Storing/retrieving secrets via the CLI

-We are going to introduce a new set of commands for secrets, similar to "vdk properties":
+We are going to introduce a new set of commands for secrets, similar to "vdk properties" where users will be prompted to set to enter each password.
 * Will prompt for the value so it's not printed on the screen `vdk secrets --set "my-password"`